Introduction to Breast Revision

 - Fixes capsular contracture or ruptured implants

 - Improved self-confidence

 What’s the First Step?

 In your initial consultation, Dr. Nikolov will evaluate your health and explain which surgical techniques are most appropriate for you, based on the condition of your breasts.

 Be sure to discuss your expectations honestly and Dr. Nikolov will be equally honest with you, describing your alternatives and the risks and limitations of each.
-You may want to ask for a copy of the manufacturer’s insert that comes with the implant he will use, if replacement is needed.
-Be sure to tell Dr. Nikolov if you smoke, and if you’re taking any medications or vitamins.
+Be sure to tell Dr. Nikolov if you smoke and if you’re taking any medications or vitamins.

-Breast augmentation can be performed with a general anesthesia, so you’ll sleep through the entire operation.
-In some situations Dr. Nikolov may use a local anesthesia, combined with a sedative to make you drowsy, so you’ll be relaxed but awake, and may feel some discomfort.
+Breast revision can be performed with general anesthesia, so you’ll sleep through the entire operation.
+In some situations, Dr. Nikolov may use local anesthesia, combined with a sedative to make you drowsy, so you’ll be relaxed but awake, and may feel some discomfort.

 Your scars will be firm and pink for at least six weeks.
 Then they may remain the same size for several months, or even appear to widen.
 After several months, your scars will begin to fade, although they will never disappear completely.